LoamStudios/vagrant-postgres-rails-dev/README.md

 8. Access your app at `http:localhost:3000`

+# Extras

+Depending on what gems you include in your app, you might find it necessary to add additional software to you VM.

+### ImageMagick
+A number of file uploader gems require imagemagick to be on the server.
+You can easily add it to your VM by adding a couple lines to your vagrant config.

+1. Add `cookbook 'imagemagick', '~> 0.2.3'` to your `Cheffile`

+2. Add `chef.add_recipe "imagemagick"` to the block in `Vagrantfile` where you configure chef solo

 # Notes

 * If you're app is Rails 4.2, you'll need to run `rails s -b 0.0.0.0`.